Gotrings/Gotrings/README.md

-- 👋 Hi, I’m @Gotrings
+- 👋 Hi, I’m Keanu Dustin Kemala
 - 👀 I’m interested in about hardware and software engineer